 - Tilt back your head and look up at the ceiling.
 Press the tip of your tongue to the roof of your mouth, then swallow while tilting your head to the left.
 Finally, tilt your head to the right and swallow.

 Another way to get rid of jowls without surgery is by using skin care products that will target the main causes of jowls: loss of connective tissue proteins and loss of hydration (there are no skin care products that can help with loss of fat that occurs with age or major weight loss).
 Since most anti-aging skin care products are formulated to target fine lines, wrinkles, and age spots, you’re probably wondering what products can be used for sagging jowls.
 To help you out, below we have the best products that you can use for sagging jowls.

 Don’t underestimate the power of moisturizer to protect and maintain skin health, and help it look firm and supple.
 Carrot & Stick’s The Moisturizer can be applied twice a day, and delivers a big dose of hydration.
-It also helps leave skin looking smooth and bright, thanks to blend of potent plant proteins, vitamins, peptides and amino-collagen, along with stem cell extract from hardy alpine roses.
+It also helps leave skin looking smooth and bright, thanks to blend of potent plant proteins, vitamins, peptides and amino-collagen.
 The formula contains an active complex of three natural bio-ferments to support greater nutrient density and more efficient absorption.
 A caffeine boost helps perk up the skin while five distinct coconut elements help with cell renewal and overall conditioning.

 The best products for sagging jowls